leangjia/blender_docs/trunk/blender_docs/manual/addons/render/povray.rst

 They are mathematically defined shapes as opposed to meshes.
-The sphere, torus, cylinder or cone side will always be round and smooth when rendered, no matter how close you get, and regardless of their appearance in the 3D View, which is only a proxy.
+The sphere, torus, cylinder or cone side will always be round and smooth when rendered, no matter how close you get, and regardless of their appearance in the 3D Viewport, which is only a proxy.

 These objects are the type of objects that get created when you import a POV-Ray file, so that ideally, you could "exchange" data back and forth between POV-Ray and Blender.